GR-Uconn-coding-bootcamp-projects/Top-Major-Airline-Tracking-App_Group2/README.md

 Building a Tracking App for Major Airlines using HTML, CSS, and JavaScript

-For this project, the goal is to create an app that focuses on catering to those who want to maximize their travel experience.
-The motivation of building this app is to allow those who travel have an enhanced experience by receiving immediate results on the weather of their destinations.
-This project showcases all of the knowledge learned in the UConn Coding Bootcamp Cohort as to date.
+For this project, the goal is to build an Airline Tracking App that uses HTML, CSS and JavaScript skills.
+This app will allow improved accessibility and usage by simplifying the need to want to track travel experiences for our app users.
+In addition, the benefits of using this application would to enhance travel experiences and have easy access to immediate results on travel plans.
+Our Top Major Airline Tracking App is referred to as FTApp.

 ## Description